kimlau08/projectiles/README.md

 #	1) Click the Stop Game button.
 #	2) All the projectiles have been used.
 #
 # NOTE: This game require a web server to run.
-Simple openning the index.html file does not pull in all resources.
+Simply openning the index.html file does not pull in all resources.